 Base flow, base flow concentrations and loads are calculated using specific coefficients (infiltration rates and coefficients for leakage/connection into ditches, lakes and stormwater sewers) and typical concentrations for base flow (different for different land uses, from measured base flow concentrations).
-As is the case with standard concentrations and runoff coefficients for runoff, the base flow coefficients and concentration data can also be changed by the user.
+As is the case with typical concentrations and runoff coefficients for runoff, the base flow coefficients and concentration data can also be changed by the user.
 These data are available in StormTac database and can be downloaded under Downloads.

 StormTac Web includes a large amount of sub models and equations for the design of different stormwater facilities.
 The user can choose between a relatively detailed or a quick and simple design.
 The resulted dimensions by using different methods and by changing parameter values can easily be reviewed and compared.
 Examples of included design parameters are runoff coefficients, land use areas, facility permanent water depth, water depth of detention volume, slope, design rain depth, outflow, emptying time and reduction efficiency.